Cincinnati Children's Blog

 3. Continuing to Run Through Pain

 For teens, having pain and continuing to run through it puts them at greater risk for an injury.
-It’s not normal to have significant pain (greater than a 4/10 on a 0-10 scale) while running, and it often does not simply go away on its own.
+It’s not normal to have significant pain (greater than a three or four out of 10 on a 0-10 scale) while running, and it often does not simply go away on its own.

 Many teens won’t tell their coaches or parents about the pain until it interferes with their training.
 Typically, they’re at the point where they either can’t run at all or it hurts an awful lot when they run.